pingcap/docs-cn/reference/system-databases/cluster-info.md

 # CLUSTER_INFO

-The `CLUSTER_INFO` cluster topology table provides the current topology information of the cluster, the version information of each node, the Git Hash corresponding to the node version, the starting time of each node, and the running time of each node.
+The `CLUSTER_INFO` cluster topology table provides the current topology information of the cluster, the version information of each instance, the Git Hash corresponding to the instance version, the starting time of each instance, and the running time of each instance.

 {{< copyable "sql" >}}